Postgraduate Certificate in Health Research

-Applications for admisson in October 2017 are open.
+Applications for admission in October 2018 are accepted from 1 September 2017.

-This progamme is designed to be taken by Academic Clinical Fellows alongside work commitments, the Health Research programme exists in order to enable students to:
+This programme is designed to be taken by Academic Clinical Fellows alongside work commitments, the Health Research programme exists in order to enable students to:

 - develop skills of research, design and data analysis in both qualitative and quantitative research

 - identify, critically appraise and incorporate the results of medical and social science research into the day-to-day decision-making of clinical, scientific and administrative practice

 - apply the principles of evidence-based practice in health care settings

 - plan how to implement the findings of research to improve health care